Aadarshraj-Sah/Compiler-for-nanoC/README.md

 Various Functions like emit, print etc.

 ### Target Code Generation:
-Target _translator.c file outputs the .asm file with the the help of Symbol Table and Quad Table.
+target _translator.c file outputs the .asm file with the the help of Symbol Table and Quad Table.